What is GST

 - Textile and branded jewellery may become costlier

 And these could become cheaper:

-- Auto: Prices of entry-level cars, two-wheelers, SUVs may fall
+- Auto: Prices of entry-level cars, two-wheelers, and SUVs may fall

 - Car batteries likely to get cheaper

-- Movie ticket prices likely to fall as entertainment tax will come down
+- Movie ticket prices are likely to fall as entertainment tax will come down

 - Electronics items like fans, lighting, water heaters, air coolers, etc. will get cheaper